 The Switch Lite is rated for 3 to 7 hours, which is better than the original Switch (approx. 2.5 to 6.5 hours) from 2017.

-The $299 Nintendo Switch is not going to break most budgets, but the Switch Lite is definitely going to appeal to the price conscious gamers (as well as the price conscious parents of gamers).
+The Switch Lite definitely appeals to price-conscious gamers (as well as the price conscious parents of gamers).
 At $199, the Switch Lite is two-thirds the price of the original, and as we've noted above, there's little that it can't do in terms of playing most games in the Switch library.
+However, $299 offers more ways to play for the extra $100, so you'll need to weigh which play modes are most important to you.

 As you might guess, the Switch Lite is best for gamers on the go.
 It's also $100 cheaper, but its $199 price tag is still not something I'd classify as a cheap impulse buy.